The Book of Samuel Chapter Links

 Brief Description of and Links to Each Chapter

 The Book of Samuel (one book in the Hebrew) is broken down into two books in the English, 1Samuel and 2Samuel.
 I have completed the exegesis of 1Samuel, which runs a little over 4000 pages.
-Therefore, I treat each chapter as a separate document, so the links below will take you to each chapter individually.
+The entire study will be around 9,000 pages.
+Each chapter is a separate document, so the links below will take you to each chapter individually.
 The idea is, this should be everything that you need to know about this book, including the morphology of the Hebrew.
 Now, since some of those who read this are not interested in the Hebrew, or do not grasp the significance for including it, I have placed the Hebrew in grey tables which can be easily skipped over.
-My intention was to provide one place where you could go to get every bit of information that you want on the book of Samuel.
+If you question a translation, you may always go back to the tables to see why it is so translated.
+My intention was to provide one place where you could go to get every bit of information that you want on every verse from the book of Samuel.

 Now, don’t get all weirded out at this point.
-I am not going to give you a bunch of brand new doctrines which are different from those already delivered to us; this is, a study of this book is not going to upend your doctrinal foundation, or get you interested in joining some cult of some sort; these questions have doctrinal answers and fit in very well with the essential doctrines that we have learned and have believed in (see the Doctrinal Statement).
+The exegesis of these books will not put before you a bunch of brand new doctrines which are different from those already delivered by orthodox Christianity; that is, a study of this book is not going to upend your doctrinal foundation, or get you interested in joining some cult of some sort; these questions have doctrinal answers and fit in very well with the essential doctrines that we have learned and have believed in (see the Doctrinal Statement).

 Return to the Top of the Page

-I believe that I have solved the problems with the graphics in all documents and the Hebrew characters have always displayed correctly in the PDF documents.
+The problems with the graphics in all documents and the Hebrew characters have always displayed correctly in the PDF documents (which accurately portrays what the format should look like).
 From 2Samuel_07 forward, the Hebrew characters will also display correctly in the HTML documents as well (which is made possible by WordPerfect X4 and forward):

 1Samuel Introduction (html)